tslocke/hobocookbook/manual/lifecycles.markdown

     state :invited, :default => true
 {.ruby}

+This will take effect the next time you generate and apply a hobo_migration.

 ## Defining creators

 A creator is the starting point for a lifecycle.
 They provide a way for the record to be created (in addition to the regular `new` and `create` methods).
 Each creator becomes a method on the lifecycle class.
 The definition looks like: